 Alternatively, you could use cheap and cheerful potted colour.
 These small flowering plants, like pansies, generally cost under $5 and are available from your local nursery or gardening centre.
 They add a burst of colour to the table and look-oh-so pretty too.

 Ah candles!
 We are officially obsessed here at Style Curator HQ (check out our fave summer candle scents here).
 No, seriously… we think we have a problem!
 Candles are a simple way to add elegance to your table as well as warmth and ambience.

 Go for candles in beautiful vessels or, a mix of different heights, scale and shape to create visual interest.
 To keep things budget friendly, just use whatever you have at home, pillar, tealight or floating — they will all look gorgeous and help you create that beautiful Christmas table styling on a budget.

 4. Floral arrangements

 To enjoy them even longer, why not go for a beautiful dried floral arrangement?
 They are trending right now and there’s plenty of choice readily available.
-Your friendly florist or local farmers markets are a great place to start.
-And you may pay a little extra for these, but bear in mind you will be able to enjoy them for months to come.
+Your friendly florist or local farmers markets are great places to start.
+And you may pay a little extra for these, but bear in mind they last for a year or longer with proper care.

-To keep it super budget friendly — and ever-lasting — there are some ultra-realistic fake flowers available these days, too (yep, those ones on the table below are artificial!).
+To keep it super budget friendly — and ever-lasting — there are some ultra-realistic fake flowers available these days.
+Before you cringe, all the ones on the table below are artificial!
 Choose ones that look as realistic as possible to create an elegant and sophisticated look.